urfave/cli/.github/pull_request_template.md

 <!--
   Provide a bullet pointed summary of how each file was changed.
   Briefly explain any decisions you made with respect to the changes.
+  Include anything here that you didn't include in *Release Notes* above, such as changes to CI or changes to internal methods.
 -->

 ## Testing